oicr-gsi/shesmu/language.md

 zero-based index of the item in the tuple.
 The result type will be based on the type of that position in the tuple.
 If _n_ is beyond the number of items in the tuple, an error occurs.

+#### Named Tuple Access
+- _expr_ `.` _field_

+Extracts a field from a named tuple. _field_ is the name of the field.
+The result type will be based on the type of that field in the named tuple.
+If _field_ is not in the named tuple, an error occurs.

 ### Terminals
 #### Date Literal